phetsims/phet-info/doc/tier-1-description-quickstart-guide.md

 The simulation design team provides the content required for Tier 1 Interactive Description in a design document.
 This
 includes:

-- A screen summary for each screen (covering the play area, control area, current details, and interaction hint).
+- A screen summary for each screen (covering the play area, control area, current details, and interaction hint)
-- A heading structure outlining major areas of the simulation.
+- A heading structure outlining major areas of the simulation
-- Accessible names for interactive components.
+- Accessible names for interactive components
-- Accessible help text for interactive components.
+- Accessible help text for interactive components
-- Accessible paragraphs for non-interactive UI elements.
+- Accessible paragraphs for non-interactive UI elements
-- Accessible responses (alerts) for important events or changes in the simulation, or for voicing values that are not otherwise available.
+- Accessible responses (alerts) for important events or changes in the simulation, or for voicing values that are not otherwise available

 ## package.json